Manunggul Jar: Discovery

 The Manunggul Jar was found by Robert B. Fox and Miguel Antonio in 1964.
 It was found alongside the remains of a Tabon Man.
 It was recovered by Robert in Chamber A of Manunggul Cave in Southwestern Palawan.
 Manunggul Cave is one of the Tabon Caves in Lipuun Point.
 The Tabon Caves are known to be a site of jar burials with artifacts dating in a range from 2300 to 50 B.C.
 (4250-2000 BP).
 Chamber A dates as a Late Neolithic burial site (890-710 BC).
 Seventy-eight jars and earthenwares, including the Manunggul Jar, were discovered on the subsurface and surface of Chamber A. Each artifact varied in design and form but was evidently a type of funerary pottery.

 First excavation and response to discovery

-The first ever excavation that discovered this burial jar was in the year 1964 by Dr. Robert Fox.
+The first ever excavation that discovered this burial jar was in the year 1964 by Robert Fox.
 During that time, he and his team were excavating the Tabon Cave Complex, specifically in the Lipuun Point.
-Fox’s excavation was most unusual in many ways.
+Fox's excavation was most unusual in many ways.

-The inside of the jar contained human bones which were covered in red paint.
+In addition to the jar, human bones which were covered in red paint were also found.
 Like Egyptian burial practices, the jar also had numerous bracelets.

-“... is perhaps unrivaled in Southeast Asia, the work of an artist and a master potter.” — These words were said by Robert Fox when asked as to how he would describe the jar’s origin, based from its appearance.
+"... is perhaps unrivaled in Southeast Asia, the work of an artist and a master potter." — Robert Fox, describing the jar's origin, based from its appearance.